-Object Description

-• Port The switch port number.

-State The current port state:

-• Down: The port is not active.

-• Active: The port is in active state.

-• Standby: The port is in standby state.

-Aggr ID The aggregation group ID which the port is assigned to.

-Partner Key The key assigned to this port by the partner.

-Partner Priority The priority assigned to this partner port .

-Activity The LACP mode of the group (Active or Passive).

-Timeout The timeout mode configured for the port (Fast or Slow).
-Aggregation Show whether the system considers this link to be "aggregateable"; i.e., a potential candidate for aggregation.
-Synchronization Show whether the system considers this link to be "IN_SYNC"; i.e., it has been allocated to the correct LAG, the group has been associated with a compatible Aggregator, and the identity of the LAG is consistent with the System ID and operational Key information transmitted.
-Collecting Show if collection of incoming frames on this link is enabled.
+Object Description • Port The switch port number. • State The current port state: Down: The port is not active.
+Active: The port is in active state.
+Standby: The port is in standby state. • Key The key assigned to this port.
+Only ports with the same key can aggregate together. • Priority The priority assigned to this aggregation group. • Activity The LACP mode of the group (Active or Passive). • Timeout The timeout mode configured for the port (Fast or Slow).
+Aggregation Show whether the system considers this link to be "aggregateable"; i.e., a potential candidate for aggregation. • Synchronization Show whether the system considers this link to be "IN_SYNC"; i.e., it has been allocated to the correct LAG, the group has been associated with a compatible Aggregator, and the identity of the LAG is consistent with the System ID and operational Key information transmitted. • Collecting Show if collection of incoming frames on this link is enabled.
 Distributing Show if distribution of outgoing frames on this link is enabled.
-Defaulted Show if the Actor's Receive machine is using Defaulted operational Partner information.
-Expired Show if that the Actor's Receive machine is in the EXPIRED state.
+Defaulted Show if the Actor's Receive machine is using Defaulted operational Partner information. • Expired Show if that the Actor's Receive machine is in the EXPIRED state.